Neutron diffraction: Magnetic scattering

 Although neutrons are uncharged, they carry a magnetic moment, and therefore interact with magnetic moments, including those arising from the electron cloud around an atom.
 Neutron diffraction can therefore reveal the microscopic magnetic structure of a material.

-Magnetic scattering does require an atomic form factor as it is caused by the much larger electron cloud around the tiny nucleus.
-The intensity of the magnetic contribution to the diffraction peaks will therefore decrease towards higher angles.
+Magnetic scattering does require an atomic form factor, as it is caused by the much larger electron cloud around the tiny nucleus.
+The intensity of the magnetic contribution to the diffraction peaks will therefore decrease toward higher angles.

 Uses

-Neutron diffraction can be used to determine the static structure factor of gases, liquids or amorphous solids.
+Neutron diffraction can be used to determine the static structure factor of gases, liquids, or amorphous solids.
 Most experiments, however, aim at the structure of crystalline solids, making neutron diffraction an important tool of crystallography.

 Neutron diffraction is closely related to X-ray powder diffraction.
-In fact, the single crystal version of the technique is less commonly used because currently available neutron sources require relatively large samples and large single crystals are hard or impossible to come by for most materials.
+In fact, the single-crystal version of the technique is less commonly used because currently available neutron sources require relatively large samples and large single crystals are hard or impossible to come by for most materials.
 Future developments, however, may well change this picture.
 Because the data is typically a 1D powder diffractogram they are usually processed using Rietveld refinement.
 In fact the latter found its origin in neutron diffraction (at Petten in the Netherlands) and was later extended for use in X-ray diffraction.

 One practical application of elastic neutron scattering/diffraction is that the lattice constant of metals and other crystalline materials can be very accurately measured.
 Together with an accurately aligned micropositioner a map of the lattice constant through the metal can be derived.
 This can easily be converted to the stress field experienced by the material.
 This has been used to analyse stresses in aerospace and automotive components to give just two examples.
-The high penetration depth permits measuring residual stresses in bulk components as crankshafts, pistons, rails, gears.
+The high penetration depth permits measuring residual stresses in bulk components such as crankshafts, pistons, rails, and gears.
 This technique has led to the development of dedicated stress diffractometers, such as the ENGIN-X instrument at the ISIS neutron source.

 Neutron diffraction can also be employed to give insight into the 3D structure any material that diffracts.

 Another use is for the determination of the solvation number of ion pairs in electrolytes solutions.

 The magnetic scattering effect has been used since the establishment of the neutron diffraction technique to quantify magnetic moments in materials, and study the magnetic dipole orientation and structure.
 One of the earliest applications of neutron diffraction was in the study of magnetic dipole orientations in antiferromagnetic transition metal oxides such as manganese, iron, nickel, and cobalt oxides.
 These experiments, first performed by Clifford Shull, were the first to show the existence of the antiferromagnetic arrangement of magnetic dipoles in a material structure.
-Now, neutron diffraction continues to be used to characterize newly developed magnetic materials.
+Neutron diffraction continues to be used to characterize newly developed magnetic materials.